virtuosys/example-golang-helloworld/DEVELOPING.md

     - Cooperating services such as sensor networks
     - Making devices ready for IOT
     - Internet connectivity for Low Power Devices
-    - Edge processing thoughout the train, imagine 3 devices per carriage
+    - Edge processing over a mesh
     - Video analysis and processing
-    - Mesh Cooperation
     - Custom Advertising screens

 # How do develop for it?